is the northernmost sizeable town in Queensland.

 Patricia and Lake

-McLeod - great places to watch birds.
+McLeod - great places to walk, picnic and watch birds.

 first drive past the entrance to the town's only camping ground,